PieterTims/HTML-Journal/README.md

 This is a repo for my journal through learning web dev independently.
 It will be updated whenever I learn new concepts and try to implement it into one website hosted through github.
 Hopefully this website will be able to show my journey through learning both front-end and back-end parts of web development.
 My first goal in this study is to be able to create a uniquely designed portfolio website for my CV that will (hopefully) expand as I learn more stuff about being a full stack developer.

+Done:
+- HTML5
+- CSS

 In-Progress:
+- Bootstrap 4
-- HTML & CSS
+- JavaScript

 What's Next (not in order):
-- Bootstrap 4
 - UI/UX -> Perhaps Figma or Adobe XD
-- JavaScript
 - JQuery
 - Node.js
 - Express.js